 In order to best assist you in making a complaint, please refer to the RBC's Make a Complaint website at www.rbc.com/customercare.
 This site provides an online complaint submission process.

-If you do not have Internet access, please direct your complaint in writing to our address as noted on Page 10 of this report.
+If you do not have Internet access, please direct your complaint in writing to our address as noted below.